 At some point after a Building Management Statement has been registered for a building it is possible that an owner of part of that building may wish to strata that part.
 Section 28R of the Strata Schemes (Freehold Development) Act requires that a strata management statement must be registered whenever a part-building strata scheme is created.
-As mentioned earlier a strata management statement sets out a method for managing a building between the strata and non-strata parts.
-However in the example given there is already a building management statement in place that governs the relationship between the various parts of the building.

 In order that the building not be governed by two documents dealing with the same subject matter, the Act provides that upon registration of a strata management statement, the existing building management statement ceases to have effect.
 That is, the strata management statement replaces the building management statement.
 Of course any right or obligation that was accrued or incurred by a person prior to the replacement of the building management statement still continues in force.